For JPMorgan Chase & Co. [JPM], Analyst sees a rise to $150. What next?

 Sponsored

-J.P.
-Morgan Wealth Management launched Wealth Plan today, a free digital money coach that gives clients a full picture of their finances and helps them plan, save and invest, all in one place.
-The experience will be available for free to all 62 million digitally-active Chase customers in the top-ranked Chase Mobile app and Chase.com.
+JPMorgan Chase & Co.
+(NYSE: JPM) is a leading financial services firm based in the United States of America (“U.S.”), with operations worldwide.
+JPMorgan Chase had $3.8 trillion in assets and $288 billion in stockholders’ equity as of September 30, 2022.
+The Firm is a leader in investment banking, financial services for consumers and small businesses, commercial banking, financial transaction processing and asset management.
+Under the J.P.
+Morgan and Chase brands, the Firm serves millions of customers in the U.S., and many of the world’s most prominent corporate, institutional and government clients globally.
+Information about JPMorgan Chase & Co. is available at www.jpmorganchase.com.

-It opened the trading session at $132.40, the shares rose to $134.65 and dropped to $131.60, the range by which the price of stock traded the whole day.
-The daily chart for JPM points out that the company has recorded 15.71% gains over the past six months.
-However, it is still -32.51% lower than its most recent low trading price.
+JPMorgan Chase & Co. stock has also loss -2.17% of its value over the past 7 days.
+However, JPM stock has inclined by 9.42% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 14.39% and lost -18.35% year-on date.

-If we look at the average trading volume of 12.53M shares, JPM reached to a volume of 8368614 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for JPM stock reached $381.61 billion, with 2.96 billion shares outstanding and 2.91 billion shares in the current float.
+Compared to the average trading volume of 12.52M shares, JPM reached a trading volume of 21121337 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about JPMorgan Chase & Co.
+Here’s what leading stock market gurus have to say about JPMorgan Chase & Co.
 [JPM]:

 Piper Sandler have made an estimate for JPMorgan Chase & Co. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on December 08, 2022.
 While these analysts kept the previous recommendation, Morgan Stanley raised their target price from $126 to $153.
 The new note on the price target was released on December 06, 2022, representing the official price target for JPMorgan Chase & Co. stock.
 Previously, the target price had yet another raise to $120, while Berenberg analysts kept a Hold rating on JPM stock.
 On July 12, 2022, analysts decreased their price target for JPM shares from 145 to 135.

 JPMorgan Chase & Co.
-[JPM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.16.
-With this latest performance, JPM shares dropped by -0.64% in over the last four-week period, additionally plugging by 15.71% over the last 6 months – not to mention a drop of -16.02% in the past year of trading.
+[JPM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.17.
+With this latest performance, JPM shares dropped by -2.88% in over the last four-week period, additionally plugging by 14.39% over the last 6 months – not to mention a drop of -19.40% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and JPMorgan Chase & Co.
 [JPM] shares currently have an operating margin of +46.05.
 JPMorgan Chase & Co.’s Net Margin is presently recorded at +38.11.